-The Department of Police Services is committed to crime prevention and personal safety; however, it cannot assure either alone.
-Awareness and education are among the best tools available to meet these goals, and it is for this reason that Police Services has created an archive of crime prevention and personal safety tips for your use.
+University Police Services is committed to crime prevention and personal safety; however, it cannot assure either alone.
+Awareness and education are among the best tools available to meet these goals, and it is for this reason that University Police Services has created an archive of crime prevention and personal safety tips for your use.
 As you review these tips, you will find yourself becoming a part of the solution to creating a better and safer community.

 Report Suspicious or Criminal Activity On Campus

-To report suspicious or criminal activity or other emergencies, dial 911 from a campus landline or 702-895-3669 from your cellphone.
-There are also emergency telephones located throughout the Maryland Parkway, Paradise, and Shadow Lane campuses that connect you directly to the UNLV Police Dispatch Center.
+To report suspicious or criminal activity or other emergencies, dial 9-1-1 from a campus landline or 702-895-3669 from your cellphone.
+You can also use the Report A Tip function on the RebelSAFE App.
+There are also emergency telephones located throughout the Maryland Parkway, Paradise, and Shadow Lane campuses that connect you directly to the University Police Services Dispatch Center.
 These telephones automatically register your location when you push the button to activate the phone.
-Please refer to the campus maps page for a list of maps which show emergency call box locations via a blue telephone icon.
+Current emergency phone locations can be viewed online for both the Maryland Parkway campus and for the Shadow Lane campus.

 Possession and Use of Weapons